-However, this Silicone Valley is nothing to do with high technology.
+However, this Silicone Valley in Belgrade is nothing to do with high technology.

 During our walking tour, this story about the high-end residential street called Strahinjica Bana was most interesting.

 In the 1990s, Serbia was hated by the international community and imposed economic sanctions.

 Serbian people’s life at that time was really tough.

 The inflation went up and up, so the government had to issue 500 billion dinar notes.

 As soon as people received their salary, they exchanged it to Deutsche Mark.